 Havasu Canyon is located between Grand Canyon West and Grand Canyon South Rim.
 Home to the Havasupai Indians, Havasu Canyon’s drawing card are five world-famous blue-green waterfalls: New Navajo Falls, Rock Falls, Mooney Falls, Havasu Falls and Beaver Falls.
 Havasu Canyon has been called a true-life Shangri-La, a modern day Garden of Eden.
 Getting to this oasis in the desert isn’t easy, though, and planning one’s trip well in advance is absolutely crucial.
 Havasu Canyon is only accessible by foot, horseback or helicopter.

 Entrance to the Canyon for riders and hikers is via a 12-mile trail that starts at Hualapai Hilltop, located 68 miles Northeast of Peach Springs.
-All visitors must pay a $35/person entrance permit fee to the Havasupai Tribe.
-Visitor facilities in Havasu Canyon are located in Supai Village and include a small hotel, campground, general store and post office.
+All visitors must purchase a camping permit or stay in the Lodge.
+Visitor facilities in Havasu Canyon are located in Supai Village and include a small lodge, general store and post office.
 The falls are located along a 2-mile trail from Supai Village.
 The campground is about 2.5 miles from the Village.
 For more information on reservations for lodging, camping, saddle and pack horses, or helicopter transport, visit the Havasupai Tribe’s official website.
-Havasu Canyon is best visited by those who have planned ahead, and are healthy enough to make the 12 mile trek into and out of the Grand Canyon by foot or horseback.
+Havasu Canyon is best visited by those who have planned ahead, and are healthy enough to make the 12 mile trek into and out of the Canyon.

-Those who arrange helicopter transport to Supai Village must still remember it is a 2-mile walk – each way – to the waterfalls.
+Those who arrange helicopter transport to Supai Village must still remember it is a 2-mile walk – each way – to the first waterfalls.
 Havasu Canyon is not recommended for families traveling with young children.

 Which Rim of Grand Canyon is best – Grand Canyon East